 Warwick is a somewhat small village located in the state of New York.
 With a population of 6,823 people and four constituent neighborhoods, Warwick is the 252nd largest community in New York.

-Unlike some villages, Warwick isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Warwick are a mix of both white- and blue-collar jobs.
+Warwick is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Warwick is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Warwick who work in sales jobs (19.04%), office and administrative support (10.67%), and management occupations (9.62%).

-The education level of Warwick citizens is very high relative to the national average among all cities (21.84%): 36.76% of adults in Warwick have a bachelor's degree or even advanced degree.
+The population of Warwick is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.76% of adults in Warwick have a bachelor's degree or even advanced degree.

 The per capita income in Warwick in 2010 was $35,710, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $142,840 for a family of four.
 However, Warwick contains both very wealthy and poor people as well.